aliceinwire/tofuwiki/README.markdown

 [dropbox]:http://stevelosh.com/projects/t/#it-does-the-simplest-thing-that-could-possibly-work

-If you want to edit a common SoyWiki with many other people, it's probably best to set up a common upstream Git repository (e.g. on GitHub, if the wiki content is for public consumption).
-This process may be intimidating for non-programmers, so a future version of SoyWiki may provide a more user-friendly interface for distributed collaboration workflows.
+If you want to edit a common TofuWiki with many other people, it's probably best to set up a common upstream Git repository (e.g. on GitHub, if the wiki content is for public consumption).
+This process may be intimidating for non-programmers, so a future version of TofuWiki may provide a more user-friendly interface for distributed collaboration workflows.